 Box 8-Repayments.
-An amount shown in this box is the sum of the NSSEB, tier 2, VDB and supplemental annuity repayments for years before 1997 plus the repayments that the RRB has not identified as a current year repayment made to the RRB in 1997.
-The amount shown in this box has not been deducted from the amounts shown in Boxes 4, 5, and 6.
+This amount represents any NSSEB, tier 2, VDB, and supplemental annuity repayments made to the RRB in 1998 for years before 1998 or for unknown years.
+The amount shown in this box has not been deducted from the amounts shown in boxes 4, 5, and 6.
 Repayments are only reported for recovery of NSSEB, tier 2, VDB, supplemental annuity payments for taxable years.
-For NSSEB, the amount shown in this box represents a repayment in 1997 for NSSEB benefits paid after 1985.
-For tier 2 and VDB, the amount shown in this box represents a repayment in 1997 for tier 2 and/or VDB benefits paid after 1983.
-For the supplemental annuity, the amount shown in this box represents a supplemental annuity repayment in 1997 for any year.
-If you need to know the year(s) to which the repayments apply(ies), and cannot determine that yourself, contact the RRB.
-The way you will handle these repayments will depend on the year(s) to which the repayments apply(ies), and whether you had included the benefits that you repaid in your gross income for those years.
+For NSSEB, the amount shown in this box represents a repayment in 1998 for NSSEB benefits paid after 1985.
+For tier 2 and VDB, the amount shown in this box represents a repayment in 1998 for tier 2 and/or VDB benefits paid after 1983.
+For the supplemental annuity, the amount shown in this box represents a supplemental annuity repayment in 1998 for any year.
+The way you will handle these repayments will depend on the year(s) to which the repayments apply, and whether you had included the benefits that you repaid in your gross income for those vears.